by T Campbell

 “Sorry, Doc,” he said, as Dr. Slother helped him to his feet.
 “Ah think this guy’s got a second opinion.”

-Ultra-Rabbit looked at the room in total befuddlement, trying to understand just what he was seeing, and what his cretinous counterpart could possibly see in this place.
+At the Z-Building, Ultra-Rabbit looked at the room in total befuddlement, trying to understand just what he was seeing, and what his cretinous counterpart could possibly see in this place.

-There was no throne, no chains in the walls, no carrots in the architecture.
+There was no throne, no chains on the walls, no carrots in the architecture.
 Nothing to suggest this room belonged to one of the greatest villains… no, heroes.
 Ultra had to keep reminding himself that the heroes of this world had some strange good luck charm that kept them from becoming prey.
 But even heroes enjoyed some glory, right?
 They lived in a building shaped after their name, after all.

 There was a chair there with three legs and wheels.
 Ultra-Rabbit sat in it, and sure enough, it was just as uncomfortable as it looked.
 The poor lighting, the pencils, the slanted board, all suggested some kind of slave labor.
 Did he torture himself in here?
 Was this some kind of masochistic game, like the one Ultra was playing with Bast-Felina?